 The Breakers, The Elms and Marble House--three National Historic Landmarks and icons of the Gilded Age in America--are filled with thousands of poinsettias, fresh flowers, evergreens and wreaths.
-A total of 28 decorated Christmas trees reflecting individual room decor anchor many of the magnificent spaces.
+Thirty decorated Christmas trees reflecting individual room decor anchor many of the magnificent spaces.
 Dining tables set with period silver and china complete the elegant setting.
-And windows of each mansion are lit with individual white candles, in keeping with the colonial tradition.
+Windows of each mansion are lit with individual white candles, in keeping with the colonial tradition.

 The Breakers Great Hall will feature the iconic 15 foot tall poinsettia tree.
-Model trains, recalling the Vanderbilt family's New York Central Railroad, will be on display in the second floor loggia, traveling around three decorated trees.
-Railroad and Vanderbilt memorabilia from the Preservation Society's collections will also be on display.
+Model trains, recalling the Vanderbilt family's New York Central Railroad, will be on display in the second floor loggia around three decorated trees, overseen and operated by volunteers from the Little Rhody Division of the National Model Railroad Association.

 We invite you to make holiday memories with your family by visiting The Breakers, The Elms and Marble House during the holiday season.

-All three houses will be decorated and open daily for tours from Saturday, November 19, 2016 through Monday, January 2, 2017.
-The Breakers and The Elms open daily at 9 a.m., Marble House opens at 10 a.m.
+All three houses will be decorated and open daily for tours from Saturday, November 18, 2017 through Monday, January 1, 2018.
+The Breakers opens daily at 9 a.m., The Elms and Marble House open at 10 a.m.
 The last tour admission at all three houses is at 4 p.m., and the houses & grounds close at 5 p.m.

 In addition, Rosecliff will be open daily from December 3 - January 1, featuring the continuing exhibition Pierre Cardin: 70 Years of Innovation in the second floor galleries.